 Many individuals and families don't think they can afford coverage and don't realize financial help may be available.
-Before they begin a Marketplace application, the Savings Estimator Tool and Window Shopping Tool at HealthCare.gov can help them learn about the features and costs of different QHPs in their area.
-Let's take a look at each one.
+Before they begin a Marketplace application, the Savings Estimator Tool and Window Shopping Tool at HealthCare gov can help them learn about the features and costs of different QHPs in their area.
+Let's review each one.